 Forget the hardware for a second, and look at the software.
 Android and iOS are becoming more and more similar.
 Why?
 Because they are both ‘inspired’ by each other.
 Exclusive features baked into the operating system do not stay exclusive for long.
 Successful, innovative ideas are soon repackaged, reimagined or outright copied by whoever failed to think of them first.

 I’m not going to play tit for tat here, those who feel the urge to do so can fight amongst themselves about who stole from who, but there are countless examples of parity forming between these two operating systems.
-Android Pay and Apple Pay, card-like notifications, gesture navigation, night mode, quick charging, facial recognition for unlocking, quick menus, app permissions and countless more debuted on one OS and later came to the other.
+Google Pay and Apple Pay, card-like notifications, gesture navigation, night mode, quick charging, facial recognition for unlocking, quick menus, app permissions, dark mode, and countless more debuted on one OS and later came to the other.

 We all want to see creativity and innovation in the smartphone market but getting upset about which company got there first is futile.
-As an Android user, I’ll be watching the iPhone launch with interest, and I hope to see something new from Apple.
+As a tech enthusiast, I’ll be watching the iPhone launch with interest, and I hope to see something new from Apple.
 I don’t care which company drives innovation, I just want to see what the future looks like.

 Are you excited about Apple’s iPhone event tomorrow?
 Let us know in the comments.